Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error #22 “Make Exception serializable”.
+   Fixed a error #23 “GetResourceAsString does not work as expected”.

    =============
    DOCUMENTATION